mattscy/Elemento/README.md

 ---
 `elemento:CreatePrivateScript(secret: Secret, file: string, elevatedPrivilege: bool?, runAs: string?): Script`

 Creates a new script containing the code from a `file` in a private GitHub repository.
 Accepts a `secret` that contains the access token for the repository.
+See [Secret](https://github.com/mattscy/Elemento/blob/main/README.md#secret) for details on generating the secret.

 ---
 `elemento:GetMyPlayer(): Player?`